Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ### Disconnected Devices

-If you want to get notified when Input Devices get disconnected, subscribe to the [`InputSystem.onDeviceChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange) event, and look for events of type [`InputDeviceChange.Disconnected`](../api/UnityEngine.InputSystem.InputDeviceChange.html).
+If you want to get notified when Input Devices disconnect, subscribe to the [`InputSystem.onDeviceChange`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceChange) event, and look for events of type [`InputDeviceChange.Disconnected`](../api/UnityEngine.InputSystem.InputDeviceChange.html).

 The Input System keeps track of disconnected Devices in [`InputSystem.disconnectedDevices`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_disconnectedDevices).
-If one of these Devices gets reconnected later, the Input System can detect that the Device was connected before, and will reuse its [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) instance.
+If one of these Devices reconnects later, the Input System can detect that the Device was connected before, and reuses its [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) instance.
 This allows the [`PlayerInputManager`](Components.md) to reassign the Device to the same [user](UserManagement.md) again.

 ## Device IDs

-Each Device that is created will receive a unique numeric ID.
+Each Device that is created receives a unique numeric ID.
 You can access this ID through [`InputDevice.deviceId`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_deviceId).

 All IDs are only used once per Unity session.